Campaign Cartographer: Reception

 Two issues later, in the February 1996 edition of Arcane (Issue 3), Butcher gave the add-on City Designer an average rating of 7 out of 10, saying "If you're lucky enough to [have access to your computer during your game] then City Designers very handy indeed.
 On the other hand, if all you want to do is create maps to print out, Dungeon Designer is far more useful overall."

 Andy Butcher reviewed Campaign Cartographer Pro for Arcane magazine, rating it an 8 out of 10 overall, and stated that "Campaign Cartographer Pro makes an already powerful program not only more flexible, but more importantly a whole lot easier to use.
 It's still not instantly accessible, but it is a lot quicker.
 Even if you only rarely use Campaign Cartographer, this comes highly recommended."
 Butcher reviewed Campaign Cartographer Perspectives in the same issue of Arcane magazine, rating it a 7 out of 10 overall, and stated that "There [...] comes a point when you begin to think that ProFantasy should just release a new version of Campaign Cartographer, with the features of the expansions built in.
 At the moment, if you bought the basic program and all the add-ons, you'd be looking at spending [a lot].
 Still, yet another neat little addition to the program."

+Michael Tresca writing for AllGame called Campaign Cartographer 2 "the best in its class."
+He also reviewed, Character Artist, an add-on for Campaign Cartographer 2, it was called essential for those who can't recruit an artist.

 In a review of Campaign Cartographer 3 in Black Gate, M Harold Page said "Ultimately, Campaign Cartographer does require putting in some effort, but for map design, the results are rewarding and learning the software is not a bad way of spending a rainy Scottish afternoon."